Adebureaux/sncf-searchbar/README.md

 This project is a Next.js application created with create-next-app.
 The goal of this project was to develop a React component using TypeScript that replicates the search bar from https://www.sncf-connect.com/.
 This was my first project using React, and it provided me with a lot of valuable experience with important concepts such as useState, useEffect, useRef, FunctionComponent, JSX/TSX syntax, and Cypress.

-The code was designed to handle four different display scenarios:

-0: Do not display
-1: Display popular
-2: Display autocomplete
-3: Display no result found

 The features of this project include a search bar that closely resembles the one found on the sncf-connect website, custom-made SVG icons, responsive design, handling of slow connections (with the possibility of adding a spinner during data loading), handling of long user input, and a fetch system that avoids unnecessary API calls by eliminating duplicate data.
 The render was also tested with Cypress.

 ## Features